The Projection Problem: When You Live Beyond Other People’s Imaginations

 A clear and neutral exploration of how others fill in your experiences with their own assumptions—and why medically complex people are often misread.

-Humans interpret other people's experiences through the only template they reliably have: their own.
-When someone cannot imagine what you're describing, they quietly, even subconsciously, substitute something they can imagine.
-The substitution feels obvious to them, but it produces a distorted version of your reality—one that often becomes the narrative they act on.
+Humans often interpret other people's experiences through the templates they already have.
+When someone cannot imagine what another person is describing, they may quietly substitute something they can imagine.
+The substitution can feel obvious to them, but it may produce a distorted version of the original experience—one that then shapes how they respond.

-For medically complex or neurodivergent people, this happens routinely.
-It is usually unintentional, often confident, and almost always inaccurate.
-The effects can range from annoyingly unhelpful to outright life-endangering.
+For medically complex or neurodivergent people, this can happen often.
+It is usually unintentional, sometimes confident, and often inaccurate.
+The effects can range from mildly unhelpful to materially consequential.

 Projection as Substitution